 “Officer Lucas only discharged his weapon in accordance with Texas law when he was confronted with an aggressive assailant who was attempting to take his Taser.”

-A preliminary autopsy report from the Dallas County Medical Examiner’s Office provided few details, aside from the cause of death: gunshot wounds.
-A full report is expected in six to eight weeks.
+A preliminary autopsy report from the Dallas County Medical Examiner’s Office provided the cause of death: gunshot wounds.
+A full report, with toxicology results, is expected in six to eight weeks.

 Texas Rangers booked Lucas into the Hunt County Jail on Monday.
 It’s not clear where Lucas is being held or if he’s bonded out.
 He is not listed on Hunt County’s online jail roster.